Baby Registry Must Haves (Part 1 of 4)

 9. Bassinet: As a breastfeeding mother, I like to have my babies in my bedroom with me at night.
 It makes it much easier to reach into the bassinet to grab my baby when they are ready to nurse.
 There are many options out there for bassinets, just make sure to get one that will fit in your bedroom.
 I love the Halo Bassinest that we purchased for our son.
 You can find some of the best bassinets at PishPoshBaby.

-10. Sound Machine: We have the Hatch Nest Sound Machine and I can control it with my phone.
+10. Sound Machine: We have this Hatch Nest Sound Machine from Amazon and I can control it with my phone.
 My son loves his and we are going to get one for our daughter as well.
 This particular sound machine projects light on the ceiling and plays sounds.
 You can set it to turn off at a certain time or play consistently.

 11. Milestone Stickers or Blankets: If you want to take cute pictures of your baby each month, register for cute milestone stickers or blankets.
 They are fun pictures to look back on years down the road.
 These beautiful Milestone Blankets from Zazzle would be a great addition to monthly photos.